gemini3d/gemini-examples/initialize/tohoku20113D_medres/README.md

 This will print the plots to .png files within the output directory.

-6)  To compute TEC perturbations from the simulation output...
+6)  To compute TEC perturbations from the simulation output you first need a control simulation so that the background TEC can be subtracted out.
+The easiest way to do this is to

+7)  A MATLAB script for computing TEC perturbations is included in the [gemini-matlab respository](https://github.com/gemini3d/gemini-matlab), specifically [here](https://github.com/gemini3d/gemini-matlab/blob/master/matlab/vis/TECcalc.m).